IKIM-Essen/ClusterDocs/docs/course/class-12-efficient-io.md

-# Efficient I/O: copy locally, compute locally, return results
+# Class 12: efficient I/O—copy locally, compute locally, return results

 > **The pattern:** Keep durable inputs and final results on approved shared
 > storage.
 For I/O-intensive computation, copy only the required inputs to the